spiermar/getvector.io/_posts/2016-06-01-whats-new-in-vector.md

 ### Docker Image

-For many, deploying a Docker image is much easier than building Vector from source, or downloading a build, and deploying to a web server.
-That's why we now have an [official](https://hub.docker.com/r/netflixoss/vector/) Docker image!
+There are two components to Vector: the agent software that runs on every host, and a single web server that loads the Vector dashboard software in your browser.
+The web server software can now be deployed as a Docker image, which some may find easier than building Vector from source, or downloading a build and deploying a web server.
+So now we have an [official](https://hub.docker.com/r/netflixoss/vector/) Docker image!

 Just pull 'netflixoss/vector' to get up and running!